 - Representing a tax, audit, and advisory firm in a nationwide class and collective action filed under Title VII of the Civil Rights Act of 1964, the Equal Pay Act, and New York law alleging systemic discriminatory pay and promotion practices.

-- Representing healthcare company in representative action filed under California’s Private Attorney’s General Act (PAGA) regarding allegations of missed meal and rest periods.
+- Representing a healthcare company in representative action filed under California’s Private Attorney’s General Act (PAGA) regarding allegations of missed meal and rest periods.

-- Represented large chain of convenience stores in a multi-state hybrid collective and class action under the Fair Labor Standards Act and related state claims regarding allegations of overtime and other wage and hour violations.
+- Represented a large chain of convenience stores in a multi-state hybrid collective and class action under the Fair Labor Standards Act and related state claims regarding allegations of overtime and other wage and hour violations.

 - Represented one of the nation’s largest financial institutions in a class investigation being conducted by the Denver Field Office of the EEOC regarding allegations of age discrimination resulting from a merger and related reductions in force.

 - Represented a large restaurant chain in a nationwide pattern and practice civil action filed by the EEOC involving allegations of systemic discrimination against female employees regarding promotion and pay practices under Title VII of the Civil Rights Act of 1964.